nik-rev/helix-golf/README.md

 It'll also need to be included in [`SUMMARY.md`](src/SUMMARY.md)

-### Generate
+### Demos

-The demo for each example is generated using [vhs](https://github.com/charmbracelet/vhs) with this command:
+The demo for each example is generated using:

 ```sh
 cargo generate_demos
 ```

+You will need to install [vhs](https://github.com/charmbracelet/vhs) for it to work.